Tax-Justice-Network/swift_codes_scraper/README.md

 ## Project Structure

-The project is composed of a main notebook and an automated script.
+The project is composed of a main notebook named swift_scraper.py.

-Other files such as helper.py might be used as auxiliary code to assist the main notebook.

 <br />